mtlynch/mtlynch.io/content/notes/hello-base/index.md

 - [Hello Base](https://www.hellobase.dev/)

-So, I'm going to take another crack at Base and share my thoughts as a non-crypto insider about how the messaging looks.
+I'm going to take another crack at Base and share my thoughts as a non-crypto insider about how the messaging looks.

 ## What I like about Hello Base